-Risk management plans are the base for the identification process, it describes how the various risks will be identified and the subsequent management of response processes.
-This is basically the approach to risk management along with additional inputs for identification.
+Risk management plans are the base for the identification process; it describes how the various risks will be identified and the subsequent management of response processes.
+That is basically the approach to risk management along with additional inputs for identification.
 Risk identification process requires project managers to understand the purpose of projects.
-This includes the project objectives, intent and expectations.
+It includes project objectives, intent, and expectations.

 Understanding Risk Categories

 All risks identified within projects must be categorized.
 This categorization may begin even before the risks are actually identified and include typical risks common to the industry.
-Categorizing helps in organizing, ranking and isolating risks within projects.
-As such, there are four basic risk categories.
+Categorizing helps in organizing, ranking, and isolating threats within projects.
+As such, there are four primary risk categories.